The 2 types of climate risk and how DR teams can prepare

 Here are a few general steps organizations can follow to conduct a climate risk assessment:

-1. Identify who will be involved in the assessment and assign responsible parties from each business unit and location necessary.
+1. Identify who will be involved in the assessment and assign responsible parties from each business unit and location as necessary.

 2. Determine the scope of the assessment and set a timeline with clear milestones.
-This should include determining how the assessment will be carried out; what risk types and scenarios will be considered; and what guidelines, standards, and tools the organization will use.
+This should include determining how the assessment will be carried out; what risk types and scenarios will be considered; and what guidelines, standards and tools the organization will use.

 4. Gather relevant climate data.
 This should include current, historical and future climate data.

 5. Identify risks and opportunities.
 Based on the climate data collected, what physical and transitional risks are likely to develop?
-What are the potential consequences of those events, and how could they impact the organization?
+What are the potential consequences of those events, and how could they affect the organization?

 7. Determine how to address and monitor risks.
 This should include identifying how to manage risks as they evolve and how to identify new risks as they emerge.